Stacey Dooley

-Stacey Jaclyn Dooley (born 9 March 1987) is an English television presenter, journalist, and media personality.
+Stacey Dooley (born 9 March 1987) is an English television presenter, journalist, and media personality.
 She came to prominence in 2008 as a participant on the documentary series Blood, Sweat and T-shirts.
-Since then, she has made social-issue-themed television documentaries for BBC Three concerning child labour and women in developing countries.
+Since then, she has made social issue-themed television documentaries for BBC Three concerning child labour and women in developing countries.

 In 2018, Dooley published her debut book, On the Front Line with the Women Who Fight Back, which became a Sunday Times Bestseller.
 That same year, she won the sixteenth series of the BBC One dancing competition show Strictly Come Dancing with her professional dance partner and now boyfriend Kevin Clifton.
 From 2019 to 2020, she presented the BBC Three reality show Glow Up: Britain's Next Make-Up Star.
 In 2024, Dooley made her stage debut in the West End play 2:22 A Ghost Story.

 Dooley was appointed a Member of the Order of the British Empire (MBE) in the 2018 Birthday Honours for services to broadcasting.

-Early life
+Early life and education

-Stacey Jaclyn Dooley was born on 9 March 1987 in Luton, Bedfordshire.
+Stacey Dooley was born on 9 March 1987 in Luton, Bedfordshire.
 Her father was from Ireland and left the family when she was two years old.
-He was an alcoholic who died when Dooley was in her 20s, before they could reconcile.
+He was an alcoholic who died when Dooley was in her 20s, before they had reconciled.

 She grew up in Luton and studied at Stopsley High School.
 She worked as a shop assistant, selling perfumes at Luton Airport.
 She also worked in a hair salon in Bramingham.
 Dooley admitted to going through a short phase of shoplifting with her friends during her youth in Luton.
 Around that time, she also dated a drug dealer.